patrickbarta/www-patrickbarta-com/practice/initialConsultation.md

 If you want to come for a consultation,leave a message on my answering machine or send me an email with your phone number.

-If you come for a consultation, please follow the [first visit](policies/firstVisit.md) instructions before you come.
-If you follow these instructions, you will gain about 20 more minutes for your initial consultation.
+If you come for a consultation, please follow the [first visit](policies/firstVisit.md) instructions **before you arrive**.
+If you follow these instructions